Rosslyn Hill Mining

-Rosslyn Hill Mining Pty Ltd (formerly known as Magellan Metals Pty Ltd) operates Paroo Station Mine (formerly Magellan Mine) at Wiluna in Western Australia.
+Rosslyn Hill Mining, formerly Magellan Metals, operates Paroo Station Mine in Wiluna, Western Australia.

-Rosslyn Hill Mining is wholly owned by and the principal operating asset of Canadian based company LeadFX, with an office in Perth, Western Australia.
-LeadFX is an international base metals mining, exploration and development company.
-LeadFX is now private after delisting from the Toronto Stock Exchange.
+Rosslyn Hill Mining is a subsidiary of Canadian based company LeadFX, with an office in Perth, Western Australia.
+LeadFX is an international base metals mining, exploration and development company that was formerly listed on the Toronto Stock Exchange.

 Paroo Station Mine is an open cut cerussite (lead carbonate) mine and concentrating facility.
 During operations, lead concentrate was transported by road and rail to the Port of Fremantle in sealed shipping containers, then shipped to overseas markets.

-In November 2015 Ivernia Inc and Geo Zone Exploration Limited signed a merger agreement, and on 23 February 2016 rebranded as LeadFX.
-Rosslyn Hill Mining is a wholly owned subsidiary of LeadFX and continues to operate Paroo Station Mine.
+In November 2015, Ivernia Inc and Geo Zone Exploration Limited signed a merger agreement, and on 23 February 2016 rebranded as LeadFX.
+Rosslyn Hill Mining is a subsidiary of LeadFX and continues to operate Paroo Station Mine.

 History

 The company was formerly known as Magellan Metals, first registered in 1996.
 The company has faced challenges with operating and transporting lead to export markets.